Leo VI the Wise: Works

 Leo VI was a prolific writer, and he produced works on many different topics and in many styles, including political orations, liturgical poems, and theological treatises.
 On many occasions he would personally deliver highly wrought and convoluted sermons in the churches of Constantinople.

 In the subject matter of legal works and treatises, he established a legal commission that carried out his father's original intent of codifying all of existing Byzantine law.
 The end result was a six-volume work consisting of 60 books, entitled the Basilika.
 Written in Greek, the Basilika translated and systematically arranged practically all of the laws preserved in the Corpus Juris Civilis, thereby providing a foundation upon which all later Byzantine laws could be built.
 Leo then began integrating new laws issued during his reign into the Basilika.
 Called "Novels", or "New Laws", these were codes that dealt with current problems and issues, such as the prohibition on fourth marriages.
 Both the Basilika and the Novels were concerned with ecclesiastical law (canon law) as well as secular law.
 Most importantly, from a historical perspective, they finally did away with much of the remaining legal and constitutional architecture that the Byzantine Empire had inherited from the Roman Empire, and even from the days of the Roman Republic.
 Obsolete institutions such as the Curiae, the Roman Senate, even the Consulate, were finally removed from a legal perspective, even though these still continued in a lesser, decorative form.

-The supposed Book of the Eparch and the Kletorologion of Philotheos were also issued under Leo's name and testify to his government's interest in organization and the maintenance of public order.
+The supposed Book of the Prefect and the Kletorologion of Philotheos were also issued under Leo's name and testify to his government's interest in organization and the maintenance of public order.
 The Book of the Eparch described the rules and regulations for trade and trade organizations in Constantinople, while the Kletorologion was an attempt to standardize officials and ranks at the Byzantine court.
 Leo is also the author, or at least sponsor, of the Tactica, a notable treatise on military operations.

 Succeeding generations saw Leo as a prophet and a magician, and soon a collection of oracular poems and some short divinatory texts, the so-called Oracles of Leo the Wise, at least in part based on earlier Greek sources, were attached to the Emperor's name in later centuries and were believed to foretell the future of the world.

 Finally, Leo is credited with translating the relics of St. Lazarus to Constantinople in the year 890.
 There are several stichera (hymns) attributed to him that are chanted on Lazarus Saturday in the Eastern Orthodox Church.
 He also composed hymns that are sung on the Great Feast of the Exaltation of the Cross.